Healthcare

 HIPAA Compliance Important For Healthcare Organizations

 Healthcare is important.
 But safety and data security are more important than ever- to the healthcare industry and the world in general.
-Increasing data breaches compromising confidential healthcare data-led United States President Bill Clinton, in August 1996, sign into law the Health Insurance Portability and Accountability Act (HIPAA) to promote the secure transfer of patient information.
+Increasing data breaches compromising confidential healthcare data led United States President Bill Clinton, in August 1996, to sign into law the Health Insurance Portability and Accountability Act (HIPAA) to promote the secure transfer of patient information.

 To primarily address two main issues;

-1. Insurance coverage for individuals that are between jobs
+1. Insurance coverage for individuals who are between jobs

-2. Prevent healthcare fraud and ensure all protected healthcare information’ was secured and restricts access to health data only to authorized individuals.
+2. Prevent healthcare fraud and ensure all protected healthcare information is secured and restrict access to health data only to authorized individuals.

 It was that time when HIPAA stated that the Secretary of Health and Human Services (HHS) had to publicize official standards for the electronic exchange, privacy, and security of health-related information.
 These orders’ implications turned out to have benefits for healthcare organizations and patients at large.